 We offer free WiFI access through APNK, available from 7.30am – 9.30pm.

 To access the WiFi, you will need to find the “APNK” network on your device and connect.
-Once connected you will need to agree to the APNK terms and conditions.
+Once connected you will need enter the WiFi Password and agree to the APNK terms and conditions.

 Click here for FAQs on the WiFi set-up

 A4 Colour printing $1/ page

 - Click on File > Print (Or CTRL +P).

 - Check the settings and change as required.

 - See a staff member at the desk to pay and collect your printing.

 - You will need to bring your Library Card/ Guest Pass number to complete your printing.

 - Advise staff if you require changes e.g. black and white, colour, single or double sided printing or multi-copies.